viam-modules/raspberry-pi/README.md

 The module relies on the pigpio daemon to carry out GPIO functionality.
 The daemon accepts socket and pipe connections over the local network.
 Although many things can be configured, from DMA allocation mode to socket port to sample rate, we use the default settings, which match with the traditional pigpio library's defaults.
 More info can be seen here: https://abyz.me.uk/rpi/pigpio/pigpiod.html.

 The daemon essentially supports all the same functionality as the traditional library.
 Instead of using pigpio.h C library, it uses the daemon library, which is mostly identical: pigpiod_if2.h.
 Details can be found here: https://abyz.me.uk/rpi/pigpio/pdif2.html

+### Next steps

+To test your board or servo, click on the [**Test** panel](https://docs.viam.com/fleet/control) on your component's configuration page or on the **CONTROL** page.

+If you want to see how you can make an LED blink with your Raspberry Pi, see [Make an LED Blink With Buttons And With Code](https://docs.viam.com/tutorials/get-started/blink-an-led/).